acbass49/Election2024/README.md

 2. Process the data in Python
 3. Estimate the model in Python (pymc)
 4. Save the daily outputs in this repository
-5. Later in the day, my website loads these outputs (also via github actions) and generates three figures displayed on my quarto website.
+5. Later in the day, my dashboard loads these outputs (also via github actions) and generates three interactive figures displayed on my quarto website.
 This step is done in my quarto website repository; not in this one.

-If you are looking for technical description of the model methodology, that is [here](https://alexbass.me/projects/election_model_2024/methodology.pdf).
+If you are looking for technical description of the model methodology, that is [here](https://alexbass.me/posts/election_2024/methodology.pdf).

 Feel free to clone my work or use in any way.